skolvitz/CSC221-skolvitz-GroupProject/README.md

 2. I'm not sure about this, but your data looks very linear, are you sure that it's reading it correctly?
 I had to convert my datatype to int to get it to read properly.<br/>
 <br/>

-Suggestions from Lee:
+Suggestions from Lee:<br/>
-Everything looks good besides what Anna brought up -- you need to convert the list of population counts into an int to make them plot properly.
+Everything looks good besides what Anna brought up in her second point -- you need to convert the list of population counts into an int to make them plot properly.
 Due to the fact that they're still strings, they plot on the graph linearly.
 While they may be the correct numbers, they've still got the data type of 'str' so matplotlib can't make a difference between any of them.
 Once you convert the list of strings to a list of ints, everything should plot properly!

 **Instructor:**
 - Ms. Rizzo             srizzo@waketech.edu